shaked571/hebrew_coreference_data/README.md

 - **Mention annotators** have been anonymized as `annotator_01` through `annotator_08`
 - **Coreference pairwise files** have been flattened and anonymized
 - All `.conllu` files moved from subfolders to `annotation/coref_pairwise/`
-- Annotator names removed from filenames (e.g., Hadar → _1, _2, etc.)
+- Annotator names removed from filenames (e.g., John → _1, _2, etc.)
 - Redundant `conllu_out_annotation` subfolder removed

 ## 📊 Statistical Analysis Tools